Polymorph (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 21 November 1989 in the 9:00pm evening time slot, and was well received by fans, many considering it to be the series' best.
+The episode was originally broadcast on the British television channel BBC2 on 21 November 1989, and was well received by fans, many considering it to be the series' best.
 It came second in a Red Dwarf Smegazine readers poll, gaining 9.3% of the votes.
-DVD Talk described it as "a great episode because the actors really have fun with their newly transformed attitudes."

 On the Series III DVD the producers mention "Polymorph" as one of their favorite episodes from the series.

+A 2004 review for DVD Talk described it as "a great episode because the actors really have fun with their newly transformed attitudes."
+Writing in 2017 for CultBox, Sophie Davies said it is "one of Red Dwarf III's most memorable episodes" and also highlights the changed personas as a "standout".